AkumaRod/Legion_7.3.5-Project-Info/README.md

 Classic, The Burning Crusade, Wrath of the Lich King and Cataclysm

-- Working Classic dungeons: (Every Dungeons are Scripted)
+- Working Classic dungeons: (All Dungeons are Scripted)
-- Working Classic Raids: (Every Raids are Scripted on every modes)
+- Working Classic Raids: (All Raids are Scripted on All modes)
-- Working TBC dungeons:  (Every Dungeons are Scripted)
+- Working TBC dungeons:  (All Dungeons are Scripted)
-- Working TBC Raids: (Every Raids are scripted)
+- Working TBC Raids: (All Raids are scripted)
-- Working WoTLK dungeons:  (Every Dungeons are Scripted on every modes)
+- Working WoTLK dungeons:  (All Dungeons are Scripted on All modes)
-- Working WoTLK  Raids: (Every Raids are Scripted on every modes)
+- Working WoTLK  Raids: (All Raids are Scripted on All modes)
-- Working dungeons: (Every Dungeons are Scripted on every modes)
+- Working dungeons: (All Dungeons are Scripted on All modes)

-Working MoP dungeons: (Every Dungeons are Scripted on every modes)
+Working MoP dungeons: (All Dungeons are Scripted on All modes)
 - Gate Setting Sun
 - Mogushan Palace
 - Shadopan Monastery